DanDaeKim/GitAutoPusher/README.md

 # GitAutoPusher
 GitAutoPusher is a Python tool that automatically scans GitHub repositories, analyzes code using the GPT API, filters efficiency improvement suggestions, and generates reports for each repository.
-The goal of this tool is to help developers identify potential areas for optimization and improve the overall performance of their code.
+The goal of this tool is to help developers identify potential areas for optimization and improve the overall performance of their code, which has several implications.
+Most apparently, this will cut down on dev-time for many different projects, professional or otherwise.
+Less apparently, inefficient code leads to higher energy costs and emissions, meaning there is carbon-decreasing potential with this project.

 Requirements
 - Python 3.6 or higher